Clindamycin (On the skin)

 Pad, Lotion, Liquid, Gel/Jelly, Foam

-- If you are using the foam, do not spray it directly onto your hand because it will begin to melt as soon as it touches your skin.
-Instead, spray the foam onto a tissue, cotton square, or other cool surface.
-You may also spray the foam into the cap from the medicine can.
-Then dip your fingertips into the foam to pick up small amounts of the medicine, and apply to the affected skin areas.
+- Foam: Do not spray the foam directly onto your hand.
+It will begin to melt as soon as it touches your skin.
+Instead, spray the foam onto a tissue, the cap from the medicine can, or a cool surface.
+Then dip your fingertips into the foam to pick up small amounts of the medicine and apply to the affected skin areas.
 Gently massage the foam into your skin until it disappears.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Do not freeze.